 (Friday evenings and Saturdays)

 Level 8 Early Years degree holders via Direct Application

 Instalment Plans available

 The Montessori Bridging Programme is a Continuing Professional Development programme for graduates of Early Years and other relevant education degrees who are seeking to learn about Montessori Education, Philosophy and Methodologies.
 It is a one semester course comprising of lectures, tutorials and significant independent study.
-Learners will complete an end of programme assessment which they must pass in order to progress to the Level 8 BA Honours in Montessori Education at SNMCI.
-This is a short programme for those with Early Years degrees interested in SEN Teaching under Route 4.
+Learners will complete an end of programme assessment which they must pass in order to be able to apply to the Level 8 BA Honours in Montessori Education at SNMCI.
+Please read the warning above regarding Teaching Council Registration under route 4.